w3c/wai-curricula/content/developing-accessible-content.md

 ## Introduction
 {:.no-display}

 This curriculum provides strategies, tools, and tips that help you teach how to develop accessible content.
-It is designed for any students who are developers or who are in the process of becoming a developer.
+It is designed for any students who are developers or who are in the process of becoming a developer, with special focus on front-end developing techniques.

 These modules follow a universal design approach.
 They provide advice on a component basis for different types of scenarios and users.